MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 * "hosted_app"

-See the Google Chrome extensions documentation for more information about these types.
+See the Microsoft Edge extensions documentation for more information about these types.

 Note: This policy also affects extensions and apps to be force-installed using [ExtensionInstallForcelist](#extensioninstallforcelist).